b-irungu/MOVIE-RECCOMMENDATION-PROJECT/README.md

 COLLABORATIVE FILTERING

-collaborative filtering was used in the Reccomdation system and it involved the following steps
+collaborative filtering was used in the Reccommendation system and it involved the following steps
 1. Converting the DataFrame into a Surprise Dataset
 2. Splitting the data into training and testing sets
 3. Hypertunning Dataset to get the best parameters by Performing a gridsearch with SVD